banddude/listener/README.md

 - Speaker assignment editing with bulk update options
 - Conversation renaming and organization

+### 📥 **Share Extension**
+- Import audio files from other apps via iOS share sheet
+- Works with Voice Memos, Files app, and any audio source
+- Supports common formats: mp3, wav, m4a, aac, ogg, flac, and more
+- Automatic audio validation and processing on import
+- Background processing when main app opens

 ### 👥 **Speaker Management**
 - View all identified speakers with statistics
 - Add new speakers manually